Easy Street Records

 Easy Street Records is an independent record store located in Seattle, Washington.
 Easy Street opened its store in West Seattle in 1988, and later added a cafe/bar, which serves coffee, breakfast, lunch, beer, wine, and cocktails.
 Easy Street Records often hosts live in-store performances by national and local musicians.
 The store carries new and used vinyl records, CDs, DVDs, new books, magazines, t-shirts and company-branded merchandise.
 In 2018, Rolling Stone named Easy Street one of the ten best record stores in the US.
 The publication also included the store in its 2010 article "Best Record Stores In the USA".
 Time magazine featured the store in its article "10 Great American Record Shops" On October 10, 2012, Easy Street was named King County's "Best Small Business" in the 2nd annual King County Executive's Small Business Awards.
 In November 2012, Seattle mayor Mike McGinn "recognized Easy Street Records for their stability, longevity, and involvement in Seattle's music community, while embodying Seattle's pioneering spirit and reflecting Seattle at its best."
 In 2017, the Travel Channel named Easy Street one of "Eight Must-Visit American Record Stores".
 In 2023, Easy Street was named West Seattle's Business Of The Year by the West Seattle Chamber Of Commerce at their annual Westside Awards presentation.
 Easy Street is a member of the Coalition of Independent Music Stores (CIMS) and a founding member of Record Store Day.
+In May of 2026, the Music Business Association honored Easy Street with the prestigious Indie Retailer of the Year award.

 History

+The original Easy Street records was opened in Bellevue, Washington by Kim Harris and his wife Diana Vaughan Harris and during the 1980s it became a popular hangout for members of the Eastside's heavy metal scene.
+Queensrÿche brought their first demo to the Harrises who would help them record their debut EP and manage the band from 1982 to 1986.

-Owner/President Matt Vaughan worked at two record stores during his teen years.
-In 1987, with both stores ready to go out of business simultaneously, Vaughan approached both owners and offered to consolidate the two stores into one.
-Vaughan opened Easy Street Records in the business district of West Seattle (known as "The Junction") in 1988 and the following year moved the store to its current location on the primary corner of the Junction in the historic Hamm Building.
-In 1999, he leased the space next door (previously Joe's Grill), installed a new kitchen and bar, and by 2001 had opened a full-service cafe.
-The following year he opened a second, much larger store in the Queen Anne neighborhood.
+Matt Vaughan, Harris' stepson, worked at his family's record store throughout his teen years.
+In 1987, with his parents wanting to close the shop to focus on their management company (Harris Music Group) and the other store he worked at ready to go out of business simultaneously, Vaughan approached both owners and offered to consolidate the two stores into one.

+Vaughan opened the new Easy Street Records in the business district of West Seattle (known as "The Junction") at some point in late 1987 and in August of 1989 moved the store to its current location in the historic Hamm Building, in a space previously occupied by a drug store on the primary corner of the Junction.
+In the early 90s, Vaughan managed local Grunge band Gruntruck and worked as a booking agent, using the income from these extra gigs to subsidize the store and open his first branch store at the Park Place shopping center in Kirkland, which operated from 1992 to about 2001.